IshayBalash/.net-course-final-project/README.md

 ## Server side
-* The server is dividd to 4 project using th N-tier model.
+* The server is dividd into to 4 project using th N-tier model.

 ## BOL
 * Contains 5 class classes.